helium/HIP/0077-solana-parameters.md

 ### Epoch Duration

-Epochs are the interval within which rewards are issued to subDAOs.
+Epochs are the interval within which rewards are issued to subDAOs, and during which rewards are issued to hotspots and other rewardable entities.
 We propose the epoch duration to be 24 hours, running from 00:00 UTC to 00:00 UTC.

 ### Circuit Breakers